'Genius': Trump breaks silence with stunning Russia statement

 After remaining silent on the crisis, former US president Donald Trump has hailed Russian President Vladimir Putin a "genius" and bragged that a Russian invasion of Ukraine would never have happened under his watch.

-In his latest comments to conservative radio program The Clay Travis & Buck Sexton Show, Trump said he knew Putin "very well" and his tactics had been "smart" after ordering Russian forces into two rebels regions in eastern Ukraine, sparking fears of all-out war.
+In his latest comments to conservative radio programme The Clay Travis & Buck Sexton Show, Trump said he knew Putin "very well" and his tactics had been "smart" after ordering Russian forces into two rebels regions in eastern Ukraine, sparking fears of all-out war.

 The hour-long interview took place at Trump's Mar-a-Lago resort, with Trump claiming Putin "liked me" and that despite being a "tough cookie", the Russian president has "great charm and a lot of pride".